 When planning a trip to this Polish city, book flights and hotel rooms well in advance as prices are higher the closer it gets to July.
 Allow for extra time to get to important sites as they tend to be crowded.

-July Weather in Kraków
+Kraków Weather in July

 What to Pack

 Even if you prefer sandals for summertime weather, it's best to bring a reliable pair of walking shoes if you plan to explore the city on foot.
-Sandals or flip-flops can get caught on cobblestones and don't provide the cushion or support you'll want with a full day of sightseeing.
+Sandals or flip-flops can get caught on cobblestones and don't provide the cushion or support you'll want for a full day of sightseeing.